AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/overview.md

 ---
-title: Implementing a new [!DNL Marketo Engage] instance
+title: Tips and Tricks of Implementing a new [!DNL Marketo Engage] instance  - Tutorial Overview
-description: Learn how to implement a new Marketo Engage instance to make the most out of its power.
+description: Learn how to implement a new [!DNL Marketo Engage] instance to make the most out of its power.
 This 'Implementing a new Marketo Engage' Tips and Tricks series provides best practices proven by Adobe [!DNL Marketo Engage] Champions.
 Topics covered include stakeholder management, implementation project management, internal training, building lead/person scoring model, setting up initial CRM sync and more.
 solution: Marketo Engage
 role: Admin
 level: Beginner